adieuadieu/serverless-chrome/README.md

 1. Hack to Chrome code to disable `/dev/shm`.
 Details [here](https://medium.com/@marco.luethy/running-headless-chrome-on-aws-lambda-fa82ad33a9eb).
 1. `/tmp` size on Lambda is only about 500MB.
-1. For steady/predictable loads, it might not be the most cost efficient to do this on Lambda vs. EC2

 ## Roadmap